Wales Landlord Guidance

 1.3.4 Guaranteed Rent ‘Agents’

 In recent years there has been an increase in the availability of companies offering a guaranteed rent to landlords, irrespective of whether the property is rented out or not.
 In many cases these are not normal landlord-agent relationships.
 The landlord assigns (transfers) the property and all the rights over the property, subject to the terms of the contract, to a company or individual who pays an agreed fee for the duration of the agreement.
-Any tenant renting the property is the tenant of the company and not of the ‘landlord’ who becomes the superior leaseholder.
-There is normally no legal relationship between the original landlord and any tenant.
+Any tenant renting the property is the tenant of the company and not of the ‘landlord’ who becomes the superior landlord.
+There is normally no legal relationship between the superior landlord and any tenant.
 Because of the variety of schemes it is very important that landlords carefully read the contract with the ‘agent’ - expert advice may be needed.
 In this section we have used the word ‘agent’ in inverted commas as in law the ‘agent’ is not actually an agent, as they are working for their own benefit and not the benefit of the landlord.

 1.3.5 The Liability of the Landlord Where an Agent Is Used